Keep me as the apple of your eye. Hide me under the shadow of your wings. Psalm 17:8

 The Cupbearer and the Baker

-6 Joseph went to them in the morning, and seeing them, and noticed that they were sad.
+6 Joseph went to them in the morning and seeing them, he noticed that they were sad.
 7 He asked Pharaoh’s officers who were with him in custody in his master’s house, saying, “Why do you look so sad today?”

 8 They said to him, “We both had dreams, and there is no one who can interpret them.”

 Joseph said to them, “Don’t interpretations belong to God?
 Please tell it to me.”